instructor-ai/instructor/docs/concepts/multimodal.md

 ---
 title: Seamless Multimodal Interactions with Instructor
-description: Learn how the Image class in Instructor enables seamless handling of images and text across different AI models.
+description: Learn how the Image and Audio class in Instructor enables seamless handling of images, audio and text across different AI models.
 ---

 # Multimodal